NeoJersey/G2_scraper/README.md

 Run g2_scraper.ipynb

 ## Logic
+When I first tried to search for the companies on g2, by myself, I was shocked that I can't find most of them.
+And many of the companies I found are not the same company as in the original file.
+But I think this is the case in real work, and it's not a bug.

-Use selenium to mimic a real user's behavior, and scrap from g2.com.
+I used selenium to mimic a real user's behavior, and scrap from g2.com.

 To retrieve the information needed, I maily used the XPath of the elements on g2.
-I simulated some behaviors to retrieve hidden information.
+I simulated some clicks to retrieve hidden information.
 I cleaned some unwanted information that come with that ('show less').

 I saved the scraped information to a list, and transformed it to a dataframe.
 Then joined it with the original file.